mricanho/RPG-phaser/README.md

 ## Acknowledgments

 - Microverse
 - GitHub
 - [Opengameart](https://opengameart.org/) for the images
+- The audio comes from [8 bit universe](https://www.youtube.com/user/8BitUniverseMusic)
-- Phaser for the documentation
+- [Phaser](http://phaser.io/) for the documentation and tutorials
 - JavaScript

 This project is [MIT](LICENSE) licensed.